About the MCA

-The first volume in the Muslim Civilisations Abstracts series of publications is an innovative reference catalogue of 200 annotated bibliographies and abstracts of encyclopaedias published during the nineteenth, twentieth and twenty-first centuries.
+The first volume in the MCA series of publications is an innovative reference catalogue of 200 annotated bibliographies and abstracts of encyclopaedias published during the nineteenth, twentieth and twenty-first centuries.

 The second volume is an annotated catalogue of bibliographical information and abastracts of over 200 books on law and ethics relating to Muslim societies.